damaki/stm32g0xx-runtimes/README.md

     </td>
     <td><tt>"B"</tt></td>
     <td>
-      Specifies the "user code memory size" part of the STM32G0 part number.
+      Specifies the "flash memory size" part of the STM32G0 part number.
       For example, this is the "E" in "STM32G0B1RE".
     </td>
   </tr>